QuantGov/regcensus-api-python/README.md

 1. Use the pandas `df.to_csv(outpath)` function, which allows the user to download a csv of the data, with the given outpath.
 See the pandas [documentation][3] for more features.

-2. The __get_values__ function includes a `download` argument, which allows the user to simply download a csv of the data in the same line as the API call.
+2. As of version 0.2.0, the __get_values__ function includes a `download` argument, which allows the user to simply download a csv of the data in the same line as the API call.
 See below for an example of this call.

 ```
 rc.get_values(series = [1,2], jurisdiction = 38, date = [2010, 2019], download='regdata2010to2019.csv')